GiaJordan/Behavior_Quantification/README.md

 <h2>Documentation, Diagrams, and Drawings</h2>
 	<p>The circuit diagram for the behavior quantfication system is given in the 'Ardiuno Mega Circuit Diagrams' .PDF file.
-Wiring suggestions for use with a DB25 pin connecter are also included in case extension is necessary.</p>
+Wiring suggestions for use with a DB25 pin connecter are also included in case physical extension of the system is necessary.</p>